KUTlime/Ultimate-Temperature-Library/README.md

-# Ultimate-Temperature-Library
+# Ultimate Temperature Library
-The ultimate temperature library for .NET!
-All what do you need for interaction with temperature in .NET platform.
+> The ultimate temperature library for .NET!
+One ruled them all!

 CURRENTY IN DEVELOPMENT.